-- (1) The "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges was served pursuant to Section 73-21-99, Mississippi Code of 1972, Annotated. - (2) The Respondent has been afforded all due process required by law. - (3) The Respondent was issued a pharmacy technician registration by the Board, Pharmacy Technician Registration Number PT-224074, and as such was subject to jurisdiction of the Board pursuant to Section 73-21-97 (1)(f), Mississippi Code of 1972, Annotated. - (4) The Respondent committed the violation as charged. - (5) The Respondent voluntarily surrendered her pharmacy technician registration on November 11, 2023.
+(1) The "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges was served pursuant to Section 73-21-99, Mississippi Code of 1972, Annotated.

+(2) The Respondent has been afforded all due process required by law.

+- (3) The Respondent was issued a pharmacy technician registration by the Board, Pharmacy Technician Registration Number PT-227255, and as such was subject to jurisdiction of the Board pursuant to Section 73-21-97 (1)(f), Mississippi Code of 1972, Annotated. - (4) The Respondent did not appear for the hearing and the hearing was held in absentia.

+(5) The Respondent committed the violation as charged.

+(6) The Respondent voluntarily surrendered her pharmacy technician registration.